Cyber-Duck/hoisin.scss/README.md

 ### Grid
 By defaul we use a 12 column grid with 60px columns and 20px gutters.
 The spans have simple names like `".col4"`.
 There are helper classes like `".colr"` to pull a span to the right, and `".pre1"` to `".pre11"` as well as `".suf1"` to `".suf10"` for offset spans.

-Tablet and mobile spans can be altered by using extra helper classes depending on the project and the requirements.
-Tablet and phone base stylesheets include helper classes for full, half and third (widths) which override default column behaviour.
+Tablet and mobile spans can be altered by using extra helper classes depending on the layout requirements, we've included classes for full, half one third and two thirds (widths) which override default column behaviour.

 ### File structure
 We advise to create one file for each individual section / size and place it in ts respective folder.
 All files will compile to two main stylesheets and a IE fallback stylesheet that should include all desktop size styles.

-To keep it organised, you can add one file for each section, and add common (for each size) styles to the base.scss file.
-Common styles across the site should go in common.scss.
+To keep it organised, you can add one file for each section, and add common styles for each device to the base.scss file of each device folder.
+Common styles across the site should go in styles.scss.